 NANOGrav has a six-member External Advisory Board (EAB).
 The EAB meets with NANOGrav Senior Personnel twice yearly and advises the collaboration on its management, science progress, and strategic planning.
 The EAB submits a report to NANOGrav after each meeting, which may be shared by NANOGrav with external stakeholders at the collaboration's discretion.
 NANOGrav replies to this report no later than one month prior to the subsequent meeting.
 The EAB is also on hand to assist the collaboration throughout the year if the need arises.
 The members of the EAB are chosen by the Senior Personnel and will serve for two years unless removed by the MT.
 An EAB member may elect to step down at any time, but is encouraged to give the MT a minimum of one month’s notice.
 When a vacancy arises, any Senior Personnel member of NANOGrav may nominate a prospective replacement.
 If deemed suitable by the MT after taking into consideration such aspects as professional standing, synergy with current EAB members, and logistical considerations, the chair will announce the prospective EAB member at a following NANOGrav general meeting (either virtual or face-to-face).
 Within one week of the announcement, any Senior Personnel member may request a vote, which must occur no later then one month after the announcement of the prospective EAB member.
 The prospective EAB member will be instated to the EAB if 1) no vote was requested within the allotted time frame, or 2) there was a majority vote of the senior personnel members in favor of the prospective EAB member.

 The NANOGrav Management Team is responsible for managing all aspects of the publication policy.
 The Management Team shall arbitrate and settle any publication dispute.
+The Management Team has final oversight on all publications by NANOGrav members that involve the tools and data defined in Section 5.b.
 Authors may appeal to the Management Team for exceptions to the publication policy in special cases.
 The Management Team may designate other NANOGrav members (individuals or committees) to act on their behalf in matters involving publication policy.
 In such instances, final decision-making power remains with the Management Team.

 This policy applies to Junior, Associate, and Full members of NANOGrav as defined by the membership policy.